PremKumarAddala/Blog-Platform/README.md

 * Actor: User without Email ID
 * Pre Condition:

-1. User should have a working email-id which is not already registered with Shopping website.
+1. User should have a working email-id which is not already registered with Blogging website.

 * Input: